biobakery/GaPLAC/README.md

 1. Install [Julia](https://julialang.org/).

-2. Download GaPLAC's repository and unpack it somewhere.
+2. Download GaPLAC's repository and unpack it s omewhere.

 3. Open a console in GaPLAC's root folder and run `julia`.